 Internal social and environmental issues also exacerbate cities' vulnerability to external threats.
-An estimated 3 billion people will require adequate and affordable housing by 2030, with no significant options in sight.9

-By 2050 more than 40% of the global population is projected to be living in secondary cities.
+An estimated 3 billion people will require adequate and affordable housing by 2030, with no significant options in sight.9 to be living in secondary cities.
 Many will be living in informal conditions.